-As we start to approach this lucrative season, salons will find real opportunities for growth and will rake in profit from the $55 billion wedding market.
+With wedding season in full swing, salons can find real opportunities for growth in the $55 billion wedding market.
 Business from brides, grooms, and other wedding party members can be a windfall that pays off month after month—especially during the summer and fall months.

-With numbers like that, there’s a huge opportunity to attract new clients looking for both wedding prep and day-of services.
-In this article, we’ll explore several salon ideas for bridal season that you can implement in your business.
+2.5 million weddings are expected to happen this year, making 2022 the busiest wedding season since 1984.
+With numbers like that, attracting new clients looking for both wedding prep and day-of services is an opportunity you can’t pass up.
+In this article, we’ll explore several salon ideas for bridal season that you can easily implement in your business.

 1. Spread the word about your bridal services

 As a salon owner, you’re constantly interacting with clients.
 By conversing with clients in your chair, you may often find yourself playing the role of confidant—some may even develop the same type of rapport with you as they do with their closest friends.
 As you well know, there’s no getting around it—this is the reality of the job, and it’s also a business opportunity just waiting to be seized.